SEMICeu/uri.semic.eu-puris/README.md

 ## creation of the structure
 In `/scripts` there are scripts that create a base version based on the master content of the machine-readible specification.

+These scripts are in an experimental stage, sufficient to bootstrap this content.
+In the future an integration in the creation process of the vocabulary associated wih the PURI's can replace these.
-The processing for the m8g domain is initiated from the script `process.sh`

-The script `listuris.sh` supports the creation of a mapping table for forwarding the requests having a html response to the right place.
+For the m8g domain, the script `process.sh` will create the expected structure and content.
+In addition, the script `listuris.sh` supports the creation of a mapping table for forwarding the requests having a html response to the right place.
+To be used the updated mapping table has to be included in (the proxy)[https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/htmlmap.lua].
-The reason for this existance is that nog all m8g puris are published as html on one place.
-When this would be realized then the proxy and this mapping can be avoided.

 ## management.